dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 <iframe src="https://drive.google.com/file/d/1aPtqVy__lI1VMfzs_hoZC9tu7Hwfaz7j/preview" width="640" height="480" allow="autoplay"></iframe>

 **AIs** (1) What is the spatial length over which you see the HOM dip?
 (2) How strong is the dip as a percentage of total coincidences when not overlapped?
 Why might this contrast not be 100 percent?
-(3) Be sure to read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
-The experiences gained in this measurement should help inform your answers there with regard to engineering challenges to such approaches.
+(3) Read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
+The experiences gained in this measurement should help inform your answers to this post-lab with regard to engineering challenges involved with generating and using higher-order Fock and NOON states.

 +++ {"tags": ["remove-cell"]}